SuperDARN/pydarn/docs/user/grid.md

 and a time or record number projected onto a polar format plot in [AACGMv2](http://superdarn.thayer.dartmouth.edu/aacgm.html) coordinates.

-Currently, grid plots in pyDARN get geomagnetic positions of the gridded data in [`mlon` and `mlat`](https://pypi.org/project/aacgmv2/) from the GRID file, which uses AACGMv2 coordinates.
-In the future, pyDARN will also generate the geographic position of the data points, which will bring support for non-standard gridded vector layouts.

 ### Basic usage

 pyDARN and pyplot need to be imported and the desired GRID file needs to be [read in](https://pydarn.readthedocs.io/en/latest/user/SDarnRead/):